agude/agude.github.io/_drafts/2022-04-18-online_realtor_estimate_timeseries.md

   Can Zillow and Redfin predict prices accurately?
 I look at a house sold in my neighborhood and compare the sale price to the price predicted by Zillow and Redfin before they knew it was for sale.
-image: /files/online-realtor-estimate-comparison/1935_house_plans.jpg
+image: /files/online-realtor-estimate-comparison/1935_houses_in_san_francisco.jpg
 image_alt: >
-  A line drawing of a two bedroom home done for a 1935 architecture competition.
+  A line drawing of two houses in San Francisco from Architect and Engineer magazine.
 categories:
   - data-science
   - data-visualization